CEOP: Child Exploitation and Online Protection Command

 Rucksacks are too big for our cloakroom areas; please use a small book bag for bringing items to school.

-Our P.E days are Mondays and Wednesdays.
+Our P.E days are Wednesdays and Thursdays.

 Remember to bring water bottles in each day - it is important for the children to stay hydrated throughout the day.
 Please put a label on bottles and refill them every day.
 Juice and fizzy drinks are not permitted.
 Water only please.